Two drawbacks of radiation therapy are the frequency and length of the treatment.

 Although brachytherapy is available at some medical centers and may be appropriate in select cases, its long-term safety and effectiveness are still under study.

 Three-dimensional (3D) conformal external beam radiation therapy uses standard external beam radiation, but only targets the tumor bed.

-Studies on 3D conformal external beam radiation therapy are limited at this time.
-Some findings suggest the cosmetic look of the breast may be worse with 3D conformal external beam radiation therapy than with standard radiation therapy .
+Some findings suggest the cosmetic look of the breast may be poorer with 3D conformal external beam radiation therapy than with standard radiation therapy .
 Other findings suggest the cosmetic look may be similar to or better than with standard therapy .

 With intra-operative radiation therapy, a single dose of radiation is given to the tumor bed during lumpectomy.
 This dose of radiation is higher than in a standard radiation session.

 Intra-operative radiation therapy needs further study before its risks and benefits are fully known.
 At this time, it should only be done as part of a clinical trial.
 It’s under study mainly in Europe.

 Our commitment to research